 In 2014, Vikki’s husband, Rich Evans, retired from a career in investments and joined her at Martha Turner Sotheby’s International Realty.
 He brings three decades of sales and analytical expertise to the team, as well as his superior knowledge of home construction and maintenance.
 Together, they are an extremely formidable pair!

-Vikki’s other “work” is giving back to the Houston community, and for 30 years she has served in leadership positions on the boards of the Jewish Federation, The Houston Jewish Community Foundation, the Women’s Business and Professional Group (President 2015-17), BNI Greenway Plaza, The Emery/Weiner School, and the Jewish Family Services, where she chaired the annual Gala in 2016, raising over $500,000.
-Also, in June of 2016, Vikki was nominated for Woman of the Year by the Leukemia and Lymphoma Society, which culminated in donations of over $76,000- enough to name a research grant in memory of her aunt.
+Vikki's other "work" is giving back to the Houston community.
+For 35 years she has served in leadership positions on the boards of the Jewish Federation, The Houston Jewish Community Foundation, the Women’s Business and Professional Group (President 2015-17), BNI Greenway Plaza, The Emery/Weiner School, and is a Vice-President of the board of Jewish Family Service.
+In 2017 and 2018, she chaired a city-wide film and arts festival in partnership with the Mayor's Office and TIRR Memorial Hermann, to promote inclusion and understanding for people with disabilities.
+ReelAbilities Houston is the largest festival of its kind in the country.
+Also, in June of 2016, Vikki was nominated for Woman of the Year by the Leukemia and Lymphoma Society, which culminated in donations of over $76,000 to cancer research.

 When Vikki is not working, she enjoys exploring downtown Houston, exercising at the Houstonian, traveling and all forms of art.
-Vikki and Rich have been married for 30 years and are the parents of two grown daughters and their French bulldog, Lola.
+Vikki and Rich have been married since 1986 and are the parents of two grown daughters and their French bulldog, Lola.